chirpy8/chirpy8.github.io/_posts/2024-07-08-post-Canbus1.md

 ![canbus code snapshot8]({{ site.url }}{{ site.baseurl }}/assets/images/canbus code snapshot8.png)

 Message 1 ARB1/0 is set to 0x0c80.
 Arbitration 0 contains high bits for the 11 bit identifier.
-Arbtration 1 contains the lowest 3 bits, stored as bits 7, 6, 5.
+Arbitration 1 contains the lowest 3 bits, stored as bits 7, 6, 5.
 So, in bit format, if we take the word 0x0c80 and truncate the last 5 bits, we will get the canbus message ID.

 0000 1100 1000 0000 > truncated and right justifed is 000 0110 0100 = 0x064.